scalp42/aws_tools/cookbooks/s3encrypt/README.md

 ```

 Your AWS account must have an AWS KMS Customer Master Key created and your user profile should have permissions to utilize the CMK to encrypt and decrypt files.

+### *Platforms*
+- As this cookbook facilitates and depends on [the use of a gem](https://github.com/DonMills/ruby-kms-s3-gem) that was solely built for AWS, this cookbook can only be used on AWS instances.
+This cookbook has been tested on:

+- Amazon Linux
+- CentOS 6
+- CentOS 7
+- RHEL 6
+- RHEL 7
+- Ubuntu 14.04
+- Windows 2008R2
+- Windows 2012R2

+### *Gems*
+The following gems are required to upload secret files to S3 using the s3encrypt gem:

+* [aws-sdk](https://rubygems.org/gems/aws-sdk) - Provides the API interface between your workstation and your AWS account
+* [s3encrypt](https://github.com/DonMills/ruby-kms-s3-gem) - Provides a library to interact with your [AWS KMS Customer Master Key (CMK)](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) and provided S3 bucket

+The following gems are required to download secret files from S3 using the s3encrypt gem:

+* [aws-sdk](https://rubygems.org/gems/aws-sdk) - Provides the API interface between your EC2 instance and your AWS account
+* [json](https://rubygems.org/gems/json) - Provides a JSON parsing method that allows the Chef client to convert a secrets JSON hash into a Ruby hash for password injection into properties files/environment variables
+* [s3encrypt](https://github.com/DonMills/ruby-kms-s3-gem) - Provides a library to interact with your [AWS KMS Customer Master Key (CMK)](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) and provided S3 bucket

 ### *Example*